Fred-Evif/Matilda/source/workflow.rst

 2. Data Simulation, augmentaion and balancing
 -----------------------------------------------
-The first process of Matilda is the data simulation,
+The first process of Matilda is the data simulation, which could handle the data augmentation and balancing at the same time.
+As mentioned in the

 3. Dimension Reduction
 --------------------------------------